prisma-labs/graphql-framework-experiment/docs/api/modules/main/exports/schema.md

 ### `middleware`

-Add a global middleware to your schema.
-This middleware will be executed before/after every resolver of your schema.
+Run arbitrary logic before and/or after GraphQL resolvers in your schema.
+Middleware is run as a first-in-first-out (FIFO) stack.
+The order of your middleware definitions determines their order in the stack.

 ##### Signature